 - the timeline for the submission of ad hoc PSURs requested by competent authorities will be normally specified in the request, otherwise the ad hoc PSURs should be submitted within 90 days of the data lock point.

-- 12. How and to whom should I submit my PSUR?
-Rev. July 2013
+- 17. To whom should I submit my PSUR?
+Rev. September 2014

 Submission to the European Medicines Agency